 To get between the main sightseeing spots in Cappadocia, you can join guided tours (get your hotel to book it for you), by rental car (there’s plenty of parking everywhere) or by scooter/ATV.
 We rented our scooter from Silk Road in Goreme and they couldn’t have been more helpful.
 Osman, the owner, is very responsive over Whatsapp and offers drop-off/pick-up service.
 Riding a scooter in Cappadocia allows you to get off the beaten path and away from the crowds.

 There are plenty of different activities in Cappadocia for every kind of traveler.
 Wondering what to do in Cappadocia?
 Spoiler: the region has so much more to offer than hot air ballooning in Cappadocia.
 If you are planning a trip and don’t know how many days to spend in Cappadocia, I recommend staying for a minimum of 2-3 nights.

 We spent 3 days in Cappadocia and our days were packed to the brim with things to see and places to visit.
-A minimum of 2 days in Cappadocia is necessary in case your hot air balloon experience is cancelled by the Civil Aviation Authority!
-You will be doing the region a disservice if you only go on a hot air balloon and take a photo in a carpet shop.
+If you’re wondering how many days to spend in Cappadocia, I recommend a minimum of 2 days in Cappadocia in case your hot air balloon experience is cancelled by the Civil Aviation Authority!
+You will be doing the region a disservice if all you do is go on a hot air balloon and take a photo in a carpet shop.

 1. Visit one of the many Cappadocia viewpoints